windsnow1025/UniWebPlatform/README.md

 ## Make Contributions

-Step 1,2,3 should be done by contributors; Step 4,5 should be done by repo owner.
+We welcome contributions!
+Please follow these steps:

+### Contributor Workflow:
-1. Create a new branch based on `main`
+1. **Create a Branch**: Create a new branch based on `main` (e.g., `feat/xxx`).
-2. Commit to the new branch
+2. **Commit Changes**: Develop your feature and commit changes to the new branch.
-3. Open a pull request from the new branch
+3. **Open a Pull Request (PR)**: Submit a PR targeting the `test` branch and wait for review.

-4. Merge the pull request, wait for automatic test to pass and docker push to finish
-5. Restart Deployment in Kubernetes Dashboard
+### Repository Owner Workflow:
+1. **Deploy to Test Environment**: The repository owner will deploy the changes to the test server via the Kubernetes Dashboard.
+2. **Verify in Test Environment**: The repository owner will test the changes in the test environment.
+3. **Merge to Production**: If everything works as expected, the repository owner will merge `test` into `main`.
+4. **Deploy to Production**: The repository owner will manually restart the deployment in the production server via the Kubernetes Dashboard.